 As your business grows, your resources, workforce, services, systems, and IT infrastructure also begins to grow.
 Hence, a performance monitoring solution becomes important to observe the health, activities, and capability of your servers.

 In this article, I will talk about multiple light-weight free-to-use tools to monitors servers.

 Every IT admin faces these challenges – server crash, slow application, unexpected downtime, configuring dependencies, troubleshoot memory leaks, etc. To solve these problems, IT monitoring software/applications are required.

 Nagios and Zabbix are the most popular monitoring tools out there for monitoring the complete infrastructure.
-Using these tools, you can monitor almost everything – server performance, network performance, and protocols, operating system, applications, websites, etc.
+Using these tools, you can monitor almost everything – server performance, network performance, and protocols, operating systems, applications, websites, etc.

 But if your infrastructure is not big enough or your requirement is just to monitor server performance, rather than going for a full-fledged end-to-end tool, you can go for light-weight self-hosted software to monitor servers.